abdulwaheed76/practices/README.md

 #### functionality correct
 All functionality should be tested before making a PR (self testing)
 #### Release notes
 All PRs should have release notes about the functionality you made in that PR.
 It should briefly describe about the business flow, technical flow, any third party lib used and reason for its preference.
+This will have some information that is not available in story points. e.g any library used and why preferred, flow of code, technical precautions etc. This is very brief usually from 25 words to 100 words max.
 #### Peer review
 Next step is to have a peer review. (switch to branch, pull, check manually, then review code on github)
 #### lead review